Andy Boss: Early career

-Like his brother, he began in the Skip Barber Formula Ford Series, driving a Mondial chassis powered by a 1600cc Ford motor.
+Like his brother, Boss began in the Skip Barber Formula Ford Series, driving a Mondial chassis powered by a 1600cc Ford motor.
 He finished second in the series in 1992 and came back in 1993 to dominate the series with 13 wins in 16 races.
-His first professional series was the Barber Saab Pro Series in 1993 which he ran concurrently with the 1993 Barber FF Series, finishing 10th (1993) and 4th (1994) in series points in his two years with the league.
+His first professional series was the Barber Saab Pro Series in 1993 which he ran concurrently with the 1993 Barber FF Series, finishing tenth (1993) and fourth (1994) in series points in his two years with the league.
 The 1994 championship came down to four drivers (Boss, Diego Guzman, Mark Hotchkis and Juan Pablo Montoya) at the season finale in Phoenix, with future NASCAR driver Jerry Nadeau winning the race and Columbia's Diego Guzman taking the 1994 series title.
-In 1994 Boss also teamed with his brother in the 12 Hours of Sebring driving Bob Leitzinger's factory backed Nissan 240SX but the car suffered from mechanical trouble while leading the GTU class.
+In 1994, Boss also teamed with his brother in the 12 Hours of Sebring driving Bob Leitzinger's factory backed Nissan 240SX but the car suffered from mechanical trouble while leading the GTU class.
 Although the car was repaired, it later retired due to engine failure.
-In 1995 Boss raced a select number of Barber Dodge pro Series, Vauxhall Lotus (England) and USAC FF2000 races.
+In 1995, Boss raced a select number of Barber Dodge pro Series, Vauxhall Lotus (England) and USAC FF2000 races.

 Indy Lights

-In 1996 he made his Indy Lights debut, driving in the first two races of the season but no other races.
-He competed in the Barber Dodge Pro Series in 1997, finishing 3rd in the championship with six podium finishes and a victory at Mid-Ohio.
-He returned to Indy Lights full-time in 1998 with Conquest Racing and had a best finish of 4th at Michigan International Speedway, a race which he momentarily led but finished under caution.
-In 1999 he moved to LucasPlace Racing but still only had a best finish of 4th, this time at Homestead-Miami Speedway.
+In 1996, Boss made his Indy Lights debut, driving in the first two races of the season but no other races.
+He competed in the Barber Dodge Pro Series in 1997, finishing third in the championship with six podium finishes and a victory at Mid-Ohio.
+He returned to Indy Lights full-time in 1998 with Conquest Racing and had a best finish of fourth at Michigan International Speedway, a race which he momentarily led but finished under caution.
+In 1999, Boss moved to LucasPlace Racing but still only had a best finish of fourth, this time at Homestead-Miami Speedway.
 He drove for LucasPlace again in 2000, but the team was severely underfunded and closed their doors at the end of the season.
 Along with his professional racing, Boss also competed for several years in the vintage racing series, HSR, driving a 1957 Porsche 356A Speedster.